-The unit is shipped with four feet attached to bottom of the unit which must be removed prior to installation (see Figure 1-1).
-The BOP is designed to be rack mounted in a standard 19-inch wide rack using the mounting ears (supplied) attached to the front panel (see Figure 1-1).
+The unit is shipped with four feet attached to bottom of the unit which must be removed prior to installation (see Figure 1-2).
+The BOP is designed to be rack mounted in a standard 19-inch wide rack using the mounting ears (supplied) attached to the front panel (see Figure 1-2).
+Allow a minimum of 7/8 in.
+(22.2 mm) above and below the unit to permit air intake necessary for proper cooling of the unit.
 CAUTION: THE RACK MUST PROVIDE SUPPORT AT THE REAR (WITHIN 6 INCHES OF THE REAR PANEL).
 OPTIONAL SLIDES CAN ALSO BE USED (SEE PAR.
 2.4.2).